An Essential Guide To Asphalt

 Is asphalt sustainable and can it be recycled?

 As we collectively move towards Net Zero, the production of asphalt has evolved to adopt greener techniques for production.
 Asphalt is one of the most sustainable construction materials, as we can use construction waste and recycled asphalt planing (known as RAP - whereby the recycled road surface is put back into the production process) as replacement aggregates.
-This is effectively put into practice throughout the road construction industry, and optimising the use of RAP is key in new asphalt innovations such as our Foamix ® range.
+This is effectively put into practice throughout the road construction industry.We also optimise the use of RAP in new cold asphalt innovations such as our Foamix® range.

 We can also adapt the manufacturing method to reduce the carbon footprint of the product, and therefore the entire project.
 There are three key production methods: